2007 Regular Session

-BE IT FURTHER RESOLVED, That copies of this resolution be furnished to Mr. Bob Black and members of the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That copies of this resolution be furnished to the family of Dr. Platt and to the members of the Capitol Press Corps.